sm2828/Comp-Sci-Projects-1/FinalProject/readme.txt

 (Optional but Recommended) Create a virtual environment in the project directory:

-bash
-Copy code
 # If using virtualenv
 virtualenv flaskenv

 # If using venv (Python 3.3+)
 python3 -m venv flaskenv

 Activate the virtual environment:

 On Windows:

-bash
-Copy code
 flaskenv\Scripts\activate

 On macOS/Linux:

-bash
-Copy code
 source flaskenv/bin/activate

-Install the project dependencies (Flask and SQLite3):
+Install the project dependencies (Flask and SQLite3): pip install flask

-bash
-Copy code
-pip install flask
 Running the Application
 Ensure that the virtual environment is activated.

-In the project root directory, run the following command:
+In the project root directory, run the following command: python app.py

-bash
-Copy code
-python app.py
 The Flask development server will start, and you should see output similar to the following:

-bash
-Copy code
 * Serving Flask app 'app'
 * Debug mode: on
 WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead.
 * Running on http://127.0.0.1:5000/

 Open your web browser and go to http://127.0.0.1:5000/ to access the home page of the Coffee Shop application.

 Usage